dimdenGD/OWOP.js_v2/README.md

 ![Nodejs](https://img.shields.io/badge/-Node.js%2012.0%2B-brightgreen?style=for-the-badge&logo=node.js&labelColor=1a1a1a)

-This is quite new package, so if you'll find any bugs, don't forget that you can contribute too!
-I'm often busy, so usually I'm not able to update anything quickly.

-*You can also use browser version in [OPM](https://opm.glitch.me "OPM").
+*You can also use browser version in [OPM](https://opm.dimden.dev "OPM").
 In OPM version there is `simpleChunks` option for using OWOP internal chunks, `renderCaptcha` for captcha rendering, and there is no `agent`, `origin`, `controller`, and other node.js only options.*

 #### OPM Example
 ```js